7 Consulting Certifications to Help You Stand out in Your Niche

 Human Resource Consulting Certifications

 A human resource consulting certification will equip you with an overview of all areas important for an HR department to function efficiently.
-You’ll learn about hiring and talent management, employer branding, employee policies and procedures, salary benchmarks, and talent development.
-Some certifications also cover the methodology on how to conduct analysis for your clients and identify the best solutions for their human resource management challenges.
+Some of the areas you’ll learn about are:

-An online certification program at IAP (International Association of Professions) Career College is available for $149 that you can complete in an average of six weeks, part-time.
-There are no prerequisites required, so you can sign up even if you’re just starting out in your consulting career and get trained on both HR and consulting related methodologies.
+An online certification program at IAP (International Association of Professions) Career College is available for $149 which you can complete in an average of six weeks, part-time.
+There are no prerequisites required, so you can sign up even if you’re just starting out in your consulting career and get trained on both HR and consulting-related methodologies.
 The curriculum also covers how you can structure your consulting cases and present your findings most effectively.

 Other institutions such as HRCI (Human Resource Certification Institute) have different certification programs for various experience levels.
 Their learning programs focus more on hands-on knowledge in HR rather than consulting frameworks, but they may complement other, purely consulting-related training programs well.

-Getting certified with HRCI costs between $300-500, and they require zero to seven years of experience in HR, depending on what level of certification you’re going for.
+Getting certified with HRCI costs between $300-500 (plus a $100 application fee), and they require none to seven years of experience in HR, depending on what level of certification you’re going for.
 To stay certified and be able to use their credentials in your portfolio, you need to retake the exam every three years.

 Management and Strategy Consulting Certifications